-Pain can be the symptom of several different gynecological conditions including endometriosis, adenomyosis, and ovarian cysts.
+Pelvic pain can be the symptom of gynecological conditions such as endometriosis, adenomyosis, fibroids or ovarian cysts.

 Pain is not a symptom of the hormonal condition PCOS.

 But what if you have pain and your doctor discovers polycystic ovaries on ultrasound?
 Surely, that offers some kind of explanation?
 Nope.
 Your pain is not related to that ultrasound finding.